MileHacker Logo

 Parking & General Safety

 Generally, ample parking appears available at beaches, attractions, and along roadsides.
 Most parking is free.
-Traffic is typically lighter than on the mainland, but vehicle speeds can be high, and passing often occurs in unexpected places.
-Drive defensively.
+Congestion is typically lighter than not on the isles, but vehicle speeds can be high, and passing often occurs in unexpected places.
+Drive with caution.
 Be especially careful on scooters, as accidents involving tourists are common.

 Safety Habits

-• Plenty of free parking spaces are available island-wide.
+• Plenty of no-cost parking spaces are available island-wide.

 • Practice defensive driving, especially on unfamiliar roads.